AS SEEN ON

 Real Estate Commissions

-If you sell your house with a real estate agent, one of the largest costs is typically the real estate commission.
-In New Jersey, total commissions are often around 5%–6% of the sale price, usually split between the listing agent and the buyer’s agent.
+If you sell your house with a real estate agent, one of the largest selling costs is often the real estate commission.

 Sale Price5% Commission6% Commission